Omikhleia/barcodes.sile/README.md

 (Adapt to your version of Lua, if need be, and refer to the SILE manual for more detailed 3rd-party package installation information.)

+## License

+All SILE-related code and samples in this repository are released under the MIT license, (c) 2022 Omikhleia.